Member Login | Sign Up

 Toe Box

-The shoe section surrounding a player’s toes is the toe box.
+The toe box is the shoe section surrounding a player’s toes.
 The toe cap sits outside the toe box at the front of the shoe.
 Players who have wider feet will usually prefer a wider toe box.

-Although this isn’t an exhaustive list of the different parts of a tennis shoe, it should provide you with the critical elements to keep an eye on when purchasing your next pair.
+Although this isn’t an exhaustive list of the different parts of a tennis shoe, it should provide you with the critical elements to consider when purchasing your next pair.

 Hopefully, it’s a helpful reference as I discuss them in this guide.